Lamboserker/Lamboserker/README.md

 📫 If you're interested in my work or just want to say hi, don't hesitate to contact me on my [LinkedIn profile](https://www.linkedin.com/in/lukas-oliver-lamberz-206b30262//).

-Thank you for visiting my Github profile! 😄
+Thank you for visiting my GitHub profile! 😄